-When a customer orders your photo, Fotomoto will notify you via email, letting you know when a print-ready file is needed to fulfill the order.
+When a customer orders your photo, Fotomoto will automatically notify you via email and let you know when a print-ready file is needed to fulfill the order.
 For an overview of how Fotomoto works with images on your site, please see this article.

 Important: we highly recommend that you order test prints to ensure that the final product offered to your customers is of the best-possible quality.
 We offer test prints at cost - please see the instructions here to find out more.

 Here are our recommended specifications for print-ready images: